 If you aren’t sure where to start when it comes to hiring a contractor, ask your family, friends and neighbors for recommendations.

-You can also check reliable online resources like Home Advisor, Angie’s List or Task Rabbit.
+You can also check reliable online resources such as Home Advisor, Angi, Thumbtack or Task Rabbit.
 These websites allow you to search for contractors by the type of service you’re looking for.
 You can read trusted reviews, see contractors’ credentials and get estimated price quotes.

-Now that you have a few contractors you’re considering, you’ll want to check with their references.
+Now that you have a few contractors you’re considering, you’ll want to check their references.

 “References are great, and people are really proud of the work they’ve done to their homes,” says money expert Clark Howard.
 “What I like for people to do is get a reference sheet with dates the jobs were done.”